This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 You can’t truly “sanitize” a sponge the way you would a countertop; however, you can clean them often and reduce bacteria.

 • Bleach Soak (for dishcloths, not sponges): Sponges don’t have an EPA-approved method for sanitizing, but dishcloths do.
-As Dr. Laundry recommends: “Add 2 teaspoons Clorox® Disinfecting Bleach to 1 gallon of water.
+Dr. Laundry recommends: “Add 2 teaspoons Clorox® Disinfecting Bleach to 1 gallon of water.
 Soak the dishcloths for 2 minutes, then rinse and hang to dry.”

 Try not to use the same sponge for everything.
 Have one for dishes and another for counters.
 And if you’re cleaning up after raw meat, don’t risk it—throw it out.